• Disease Overview

 INHERITED DYSTONIA

-A genetic classification for dystonia was established that sub-classified dystonia based upon the specific genetic mutation/loci associated with the subtype.
-Disorders were given the official abbreviation DYT and a number (e.g. DYT1).
+A genetic classification for dystonia was established that sub-classified dystonia is based upon the specific genetic variant associated with the subtype.
+Initially, disorders were given the official abbreviation DYT and a number (e.g. DYT1).
 The subtypes are numbered in the order they were identified in the medical literature.
-There have been approximately 28 forms identified.
 However, this classification has several problems.
 Designations were assigned without a known gene so that individuals with one form of dystonia were eventually found to have an existing form.
 For example, individuals with DYT14 were eventually determined to have DYT5.
-A new nomenclature has been proposed where different forms of dystonia are designated by the prefix DYT- followed by the name of causal gene (Marras et al., 2106).
-For example, instead of DYT1 dystonia, this form is now called DYT-TOR1A, Another issue is that some disorders included in this classification system do not have dystonia as the primary symptom, but rather another neurological finding such as myoclonus or parkinsonism.
-Furthermore, many genetically- determined disorders with dystonia as a feature are not included in the classification such as Lesch-Nyhan syndrome, Wilson’s disease and deafness-dystonia-optic neuronopathy syndrome.
+A more recent nomenclature proposes that different forms of dystonia are designated by the prefix DYT- followed by the name of causal gene (Marras et al., 2016).
+For example, instead of DYT1 dystonia, this form is now called DYT-TOR1A.
+Another issue is that some disorders included in this classification system do not have dystonia as the primary symptom, but rather another neurological finding such as myoclonus or parkinsonism.
+These forms are designated with a prefix describing both phenotypes followed by the causative gene name.
+For example, the X-linked dystonia-parkinsonism (also known as “Lubag disease”) previously called DYT3 is now referred to as DYT/PARK-TAF1.
+Furthermore, many genetically determined disorders with dystonia as a feature are not included in the classification such as Lesch-Nyhan syndrome, Wilson’s disease and deafness-dystonia-optic neuronopathy syndrome.

-DYT-KMT2B (or DYT28) dystonia is a genetic form of early onset generalizes dystonia. that it was identified in 2016.
-Although rare, this form of dystonia seems to account for almost 10% of genetic case of generalized pediatric dystonia.
-Dystonia is associated with a number of dysmorphic features (such as small stature, elongated face, broad nasal base and bulbous nasal tip) as well as systemic manifestations in some of the cases (intellectual disability and developmental delay, microcephaly, renal and respiratory involvement, dermatological changes, and ophthalmological symptoms) which can help guide the diagnosis in these patients.
-This disorder is caused by mutations in the KMT2B gene.
-In the majority of the cases patients harbor de novo mutations, which are genetic changes that spontaneously arose in patients and are not inherited from their parent.
+DYT-KMT2B (previously called DYT28) dystonia is a genetic form of early onset generalized dystonia that was identified in 2016.
+Although rare, this form of dystonia seems to account for almost 10% of genetic cases of generalized pediatric dystonia.
+Dystonia is associated with several features (such as small stature, elongated face, broad nasal base and bulbous nasal tip) as well as intellectual disability and developmental delay, microcephaly, renal and respiratory involvement, skin and eye symptoms which can help guide the diagnosis in these patients.
+This disorder is caused by variants in the KMT2B gene.
+Most patients have a de novo gene variant, which are genetic changes that spontaneously arose in patients and are not inherited from a parent.
 The disease is transmitted in an autosomal dominant manner.
+Several studies have reported a very positive response to treatment with DBS in these patients (Rajan et al., 2021).
+Therefore, genetic diagnosis can be crucial in these cases to guide therapeutical approaches.

-X-linked dystonia-parkinsonism (also known as “Lubag”, DYT/PARK-TAF1 or DYT3) is a form of dystonia found almost exclusively among men from the Philippine island of Panay.
+X-linked dystonia-parkinsonism (or “Lubag disease”, DYT/PARK-TAF1 or DYT3) is a form of dystonia found almost exclusively among men from the Philippine Island of Panay.
 Most female carriers do not develop symptoms (asymptomatic).
-The symptoms and clinical course is highly variable.
-Affected individuals may develop symptoms associated with Parkinsonism including abnormal slowness of movement (bradykinesia), resting tremor, and an inability to remain in a stable or balanced position (postural instability).
-Eventually, dystonia develops that usually is focal, most commonly affecting the jaw, neck, trunk, or eyes.
+The symptoms and clinical course are highly variable.
+Affected individuals may develop symptoms associated with Parkinsonism including abnormal slowness of movement (bradykinesia), resting tremor and an inability to remain in a stable or balanced position (postural instability).
+Eventually, dystonia develops that usually is focal, most commonly affecting the jaw, neck, trunk or eyes.
 Some individuals only develop Parkinsonism, which tends to be slowly progressive.
 Parkinsonism can be more severe, eventually resulting in an unstable gait and recurrent falls.
 Dystonia tends to be progressive and can become generalized or multifocal.
 Individuals with a combination of dystonia and Parkinsonism can develop severe, life-threatening complications.
 The mean age of onset of X-linked dystonia-parkinsonism is 39 years of age.
-This disorder is caused by mutations in the TAF1 gene.
+This disorder is caused by variants in the TAF1 gene.

 DYT-THAP1 dystonia (previously called DYT6) is characterized by dystonia affecting the cranial, cervical and laryngeal areas.
 Dystonia tends to worsen and spread to other areas (generalized dystonia).
 Some individuals initially exhibit dystonia affecting the arms and later develop cranial and cervical dystonia symptoms.
 Most often, this disorder has a juvenile onset.
-DYT6-related dystonia is caused by mutations in the THAP1 gene and is inherited in an autosomal dominant manner.
+DYT-THAP1 is caused by variants in the THAP1 gene and is inherited in an autosomal dominant manner.

 Paroxysmal kinesigenic dyskinesia (PKD), also known as PxMD-PRRT2 (previously named DYT10), is characterized by episodes of dystonia and choreoathetosis that are triggered by sudden movements or when startled.
 Episodes usually last seconds or minutes.
 In some cases, as many as 100 episodes can occur in a single day; in others as few as one a month may occur.
 In rare cases, jerky, flailing or swinging movements (ballism) may also be seen.
 Some affected individuals may experience abnormal sensations (aura) in the affected area just before an attack occurs.
 Age of onset is usually in childhood or adolescence, but the disorder has been reported in individuals ranging from 4 to 57 years of age.
-PKD is caused by mutations in the PRRT2 gene and is inherited in an autosomal dominant manner.
+PKD is caused by variants in the PRRT2 gene and is inherited in an autosomal dominant manner.
+These symptoms respond extremely well to a low dose of an antiepileptic medication called carbamazepine.

-Paroxysmal exertion-induced dyskinesia, also known as PxMD-SLC2A1 or DYT18, is characterized by the combination of chorea, athetosis, and dystonia that primarily affects excessively exercised areas of the body.
+Paroxysmal exertion-induced dyskinesia, also known as PxMD-SLC2A1 or DYT18, is characterized by the combination of chorea, athetosis and dystonia that primarily affects excessively exercised areas of the body.
 The legs are most commonly affected.
 An episode may last from a few minutes to more than an hour and occurs after prolonged physical activity or exercise.
-In some cases, additional symptoms have been reported including seizures, hemolytic anemia and migraines Paroxysmal exertion-induced dyskinesia is caused by mutations in the SCL2A1 gene and is inherited in an autosomal dominant manner.
+In some people, additional symptoms have been reported including seizures, hemolytic anemia and migraines.
+Paroxysmal exertion-induced dyskinesia is caused by variants in the SCL2A1 gene and is inherited in an autosomal dominant manner.

 ACQUIRED DYSTONIA

 Acquired dystonia may be the result of environmental or disease-related damage to a part of the brain or central nervous system (See Causes section below).
 Acquired dystonia often presents with other neurological findings such as Parkinsonism.
-The specific symptoms and severity of these disorders varies based upon the underlying causes, specific body areas involved, and other factors.
+The specific symptoms and severity of these disorders vary based upon the underlying causes, specific body areas involved and other factors.

-A specific form of acquired dystonia is tardive dyskinesia, which encompasses forms of dystonia that are induced by the use of certain drugs.
+A specific form of acquired dystonia is tardive dyskinesia, which encompasses forms of dystonia that are induced using certain drugs.
 Tardive dyskinesia causes quick repetitive movements without sustained postures.
 Tardive dystonia is generally considered a severe form of tardive dyskinesia characterized by muscle contractions resulting in slower, writhing movements.
 NORD has an individual report on tardive dyskinesia.

 • < Previous section